PMP Exam Preparation (92 Blogs) Become a Certified Professional

 44. What do you understand by time & material contract?

-It is a type of contract that is a hybrid contractual arrangement containing aspects of both cost-reimbursable and fixed-price contracts.
+It is a hybrid contract arrangement containing aspects of both cost-reimbursable and fixed-price contracts.
 Time and material contracts resemble the cost-reimbursable type arrangements where they have no definitive end.
 This contract is generally used in projects whose accurate project size can’t be estimated or when it is expected that the project requirements would most likely change.

 45. What will you do if any of the customers are not happy with the quality or results of the product by the end of the project?